The product specification system brings the following benefits:

 Product Specification templates screen

-This is the entry point to import an Cxcel spreadsheet.
+This is the entry point to import an Excel spreadsheet.
 If you see the No Options message instead, click Edit and add at least one option for the specification This is required even if you plan to use text based options).

 The import function is very flexible: it can be initiated with only a column representing SKUs, or containing all the details required to add in the specifications.
 Users can obtain a Download Template, which gives all the fields that can be used in the import.